Back to the blog

 • Computer-approved sacrifices

-• Neural network intuition blended with human psychology
+• A bit of NN intuition mixed with human psychology

 Are Gambits Still Relevant in the AI Era?
 A Deep Dive into Modern Chess Sacrifices